pspete/psPAS/docs/collections/_docs/01-authentication.md

 title: "Authentication"
 permalink: /docs/authentication/
 excerpt: "psPAS Authentication"
-last_modified_at: 2019-09-01T01:33:52-00:00
+last_modified_at: 2022-09-20T01:23:45-00:00
 ---

 _It all starts with a **Logon**_

 `New-PASSession` is used to send a logon request to the CyberArk API.

-On successful authentication `psPAS` uses the data which was provided for the request & also returned from the API for all subsequent operations.
+After successful authentication, `psPAS` executes all subsequent operations using the data values supplied for the request (URL, Certificate), and also data returned from the API (Authentication Token, PVWA Version).

 ## CyberArk Authentication